Friday, October 20, 2017

 Now, two weeks later, the storm has abated.
 Other news stories are headlines.
 Meanwhile, clean-up after Hurricane Harvey continues.
 We don't know how many lives have been destroyed.
 Heavy rains have affected many beyond the eye of the storm.
 People are hurting.
 Some still await care.

 As with any storm, accusatory fingers point in many directions.
 There are reasonable calls for climate change-- we must end the rape climate that creates the conditions giving rise to such sexual hurricanes.
-They are right of course.
+They are right of course--women, that is.
 Men are responsible for most of the problems.
 We do need to change.

 The helpfulness of metoo reports provides a Johari-like window of insight for sensitive men.
 Looking back, some of us can see how we contributed to the destructive climate.
 I apologize for insensitive comments.
 Other have too.